Sunderbani: Air

 The nearest airport to Sunderbani is Rajouri Airport, located at a distance of 70 kilometres.

 Rail

 There is no rail connectivity to Sunderbani.
 The nearest railway station is Jammu Tawi railway station, located at a distance of 80 kilometres.

 Road

 The National Highway 144A goes through Sunderbani town.

 Education

 Colleges

-There is a private educational complex consisting of colleges like Swami Vishwatmanand Saraswati Degree college, SVS Paramedical College, SVS BEd College and Guru Gangdev Ji Sanskrit College.
+There is a private educational complex consisting of colleges like Swami Vishwatmanand Saraswati Degree College, SVS Paramedical College, SVS BEd College, and Guru Gangdev Ji Sanskrit College.

-Also, Government has established GDC Sunderbani in the year 2012.

-In SSVS Degree College, NCC high achievement cadets (RDC and TSC Camps) names are SUO Mohit Kumar Raina, SUO Sahil Sharma, JUO Rohit Sharma, Govind Sharma and Vikas Verma.
-They are first RDC holders NCC cadets from this College.
+Also, the Government established GDC Sunderbani in the year 2012.
+The new campus of GDC has been established at Thanda Pani, with improved and better infrastructure.
+In January 2023, the college was shifted to its own building at Tandapani on the Rajouri-Poonch highway.
+The new college building was inaugurated by Hon'ble Prime Minister Sh.
+Narinder Modi on the 20th of February 2024 through virtual mode.]